Last updated 2 weeks ago

 No, they are not sold separately.
 A single purchase gives you access to both the installer and portable editions.
 You can install the software on your computer for everyday use, and also keep the portable version on a USB flash drive for use on other machines.
 This flexibility allows you to use the software wherever you need it, without paying twice.

-Installed applications don't have access to write in the Program Files directory.
-So, they usually store their settings and temporary files in the AppData folder.
+Installed applications are typically placed in the Program Files directory, but they don't have permission to write data there.
+Therefore, they usually store their settings and temporary files in the AppData folder instead.

-⚠️ An important detail to note here is that if you run an installed program with administrator privileges, it gains the ability to write to the Program Files folder.
+⚠️ An important detail to note here is that if you run an installed program with administrator privileges (Run as Administrator), it gains the ability to write to the Program Files folder.
 Therefore, when run as administrator, it can write its settings and temporary files to its folder inside Program Files.